JuliaFinance/BusinessDays.jl/README.md

 You can add your custom Holiday Calendar by doing the following:

 1. Define an immutable subtype of HolidayCalendar. `immutable MyCal <: HolidayCalendar end`
-2. Implement a new method for `isholiday` for your calendar. `function isholiday(:: MyCal, dt :: TimeType)`
+2. Implement a new method for `isholiday` for your calendar. `function isholiday(::MyCal, dt::Date)`

 And that's it.